aidadatahub/aidadatahub.github.io/_engagements/gliomatch.md

-AIDA Data Hub supports the Swedish contributions to GLIOMATCH by providing data collaboration spaces on its [data science platform](../../../data-science-platform) to facilitate national data collection and harmonisation.
+AIDA Data Hub supports the Swedish contributions to GLIOMATCH by providing data collaboration spaces on its [data science platform](../../../data-science-platform) to facilitate national data collection and harmonisation, and sharing with the AIDA community for clinical AI research and innovation in medical imaging diagnostics.

 ### Contacts
 {% include people-table.md people='joel-hedlund,pontus-freyhult,claes-lundstrom' %}